kakashidinho/metalangle/src/libANGLE/renderer/metal/DevSetup.md

   instead of `OpenGLES.xcodeproj`, DO NOT open both at the same time.
 As `MGKitSamples.xcodeproj`will open the `OpenGLES.xcodeproj` inside its workspace.
 - Running and testing on iOS Simulator requires Xcode 11+ and MacOS Catalina (10.15+).
+- The sample app `MGLKitSampleApp` demonstrates how to use `MGLKit` to setup view and GL context on iOS.
+- The sample app `MGLKitSampleApp_tvos` demonstrates how to use `MGLKit` to setup view and GL context on tvOS.
+- The sample app `MGLPaint` is a port of Apple's old `GLPaint` sample app.

 ### Standard ANGLE build with all test suites